A Veteran’s Resume and Job Hunting Guide

 Oklahoma

-• GI Bill Comparison Tool: You can use this search tool to see if a particular on-the-job training or apprenticeship program is eligible for GI Bill benefits.
+• GI Bill Comparison Tool: Use this search tool to see if a particular on-the-job training or apprenticeship program is eligible for GI Bill benefits.

 • Volunteers of America Oklahoma: This organization offers services such as veteran-to-veteran mentoring, resume assistance, and job search assistance.

-• OKJobMatch: This workforce development center offers a variety of useful resources for veterans seeking work, including a state-level job board that allows you to search for open civilian positions that match your military occupation code.
+• OKJobMatch: This workforce development center offers diverse useful resources for veterans seeking work, including a state-level job board that allows you to search for open civilian positions that match your military occupation code.

 • Oklahoma Employment Security Commission: This state agency regularly holds Veterans Job Club events where you can meet one-on-one with potential employers.